Three of Hollywood’s funniest people once gathered for a film sure to crush the competition.

 - Lucky Day (Martin)

 What could go wrong?
 That’s the wrong question to ask in Hollywood.

 The comedy corralled $39 million during its U.S. theatrical release, which started during the Christmas season.
 That’s not an “Ishtar”-sized dud ($14 million).
-Still, pairing three red-hot comedians in a high-concept comedy seemed like money in the bank, or at least stuffed beneath a mattress.
+Still, pairing three red-hot comedians in a high-concept comedy seemed like money in the bank, or at least cash stuffed in a mattress.